 Next, visit the Brown Palace Hotel (affectionately nicknamed “The Brown” by locals) for a touch of Old World class in the Mile High City.
 And it doesn’t get any classier than the traditional afternoon tea here, served daily from noon to 4pm.
 With the sound of a harpist or pianist wafting through the hotel’s famed atrium lobby, enjoy freshly made scones, sweet pastries and dainty tea sandwiches.

 But don’t go anywhere before you explore the beautifully restored Union Station.
-It isn’t just a place you go to get somewhere — it’s a destination in and of itself, a vibrant gathering place bursting with history, with several shops, 11 places to grab a bite and a boutique hotel celebrating the romance of rail travel.
+It isn’t just a place you go to get somewhere — it’s a destination in and of itself, a vibrant gathering place bursting with history, several shops, numerous places to grab a bite and a boutique hotel celebrating the romance of rail travel.
 At its center is the Great Hall, full of elegance and nostalgia, glistening chandeliers and enormous arched windows.

 After-dinner entertainment at the Denver Performing Arts Complex will put to rest the myth that the arts only thrive on the coasts.
 The DCPA is the largest performing arts complex under one roof and, on any given night, culture vultures can choose from a blockbuster touring Broadway musical, a stirring performance by the Colorado Symphony Orchestra, an internationally acclaimed opera or a beloved ballet.
 Finish the day with jazz and fine cocktails at Nocturne.